dedis/popstellar/fe2-android/docs/README.md

 and preferences, but also of the local representation of the application's view of the whole PoP system and its state.

 The latter needs to be eventually consistent, i.e., sooner or later all frontend users obtain the same "view" of the system.
 This translates to a basic expectation that, one would expect all devices connected to a LAO to "see" the same thing.
 Drawing a parallel, one would expect all social media users to be able to access the same posts, see (roughly) the same number of associated likes, etc.

-In order to achieve this, and as a general rule, the UI displays information from the [`LAORepository`](https://github.com/dedis/popstellar/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/repository/LAORepository.java) class (the application state container for now), but it **doesn't** modify the LAO-wide information contained in it.
+In order to achieve this, and as a general rule, the UI displays information from the [`LAORepository`](https://github.com/dedis/popstellar/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/repository/LAORepository.java) class, but it **doesn't** modify the LAO-wide information contained in it.
 The list of LAOs contained in the `LAORepository` only gets updated in response to messages from the backends.

 As such, let's take the example of a user who wants to publish or modify LAO-wide information.
 In our example, the user wants to cast a vote in an election and does the necessary UI operations.
 In turn, the application will send a message to the backend (which the backend should acknowledge), which will then validate it and propagate it in the system.
 Eventually, the vote is sent back to the application (through the publish/subscribe channel), and upon receiving it the application would update its state.
 By doing so, the list of LAOs in `LAORepository` would contain new information that would automatically be reflected in the UI.

 Occasionally, the user interface could directly modify the application state, but this would only be valid for local operations affecting local data (e.g., changing a local setting, clearing the data